rdforrest/27MHz--Radiometrix-module/README.md

 The RSSI display and the audio output on the RX module are very useful.
 The modules are CE approved and hence legal for r/c use.

-I am not going to continue with any trials for the time being because it is not as reliable or easy to use as my existing  OpenLRS and LoRa gear working on 458 Mhz and I don't want to risk my subs any more.
+I am not going to continue with any software development though because it is not as reliable or easy to use as my existing  OpenLRS and LoRa gear working on 458 Mhz and I don't want to risk my subs any more.

-June 2025
+June 2025.
 Rob Schuckman in Holland has been doing some very good development work, which now focusses on the use of Radiometrix modules rather than the AX5043.
 (Radiometrix modules are easily available and CE approved (They are not very cheap though!).
-You can see details of his work over here: https://robschuckman.wixsite.com/robschuckman/27mhz-remote-control
+A lot of his developemt work has been in producing small and efficient antenna matching corcuits.
+These make a big difference and are worth using in any 27MHz developemt, You can see details of his work over here: https://robschuckman.wixsite.com/robschuckman/27mhz-remote-control